 - Regular office hours 10:00 am - 8:00pm

-- 76 sites available, including 6 full serviced sites, 31 powered sites, 4 powered group sites and 4 non powered group sites as well as 3 tenting sites, 27 non-powered sites and 2 overflow sites.
+- 76 sites available, including 6 full serviced sites, 31 powered sites, 4 powered group sites (g roup sites remain closed)and 4 non powered group sites (remain closed) as well as 3 tenting sites, 27 non-powered sites and 1 overflow site.

 - Tap water and 15-30 amp power service is available